After your goats have their kids. Here are some important tips to care for the doe and the kids.

 The next important thing is to make sure everyone is getting enough milk.
 If your doe has more than 2 babies you may have to pull the extra kids off and feed them by a bottle, especially if she doesn’t have enough milk for more than 2.

-Watch for mastitis
+Watch your doe for mastitis

 It is important to watch your doe closely to make sure she doesn’t get mastitis.
-If my does bag is getting to full and tight I milk some out (I have Nubian does with plenty of milk).
+If the does bag is getting too full and tight I milk some out (I have Nubian does with plenty of milk).
 I do this to prevent mastitis, especially if there is only one kid or if they are only eating out of one side.

-How to tell if your doe is getting mastitis.
-If the bag is hot and tight, clumps of milk or blood come out of the teat when you milk, you have got a problem.
+Does your doe have any of these symptoms.
+If so you need to take action to help her.
 If you don’t take care of this quick you can lose your doe as a milker or worse yet she could die.
 This is a serious infection and needs quick action.

 Sit back and enjoy the fun

-They are so fun to watch as they bounce around the barn yard sideways with twists and turns trying out their new legs.
+They are so fun to watch as they bounce around the barnyard sideways with twists and turns trying out their new legs.
 They love logs, old water troughs and anything else you add to their obstacle course to play on.

 I hope you enjoyed my blog post.
 I would love to hear your comments and experiences, just leave them below.